guhan/zerotociso/docs/DNS.md

 - DS Record (Delegation Signer):
 Also used in DNSSEC, the DS record is used to identify the DNSKEY record of a delegated zone.

+## How does a host resolve a DNS query?
+When a host (client device or computer) wants to query a DNS (Domain Name System) record to resolve a domain name into an IP address, it goes through a series of steps to complete the process.
+Here's a simplified overview of the steps a host takes to query a DNS record:

+- **Local Cache Check**:
+The host first checks its local DNS cache to see if it has recently resolved the same domain name.
+If the requested record is found in the cache and is still valid (not expired), the host can use the cached IP address without making an external query.
+- **Querying the Recursive Resolver**:
+If the record is not found in the local cache or has expired, the host contacts its configured DNS recursive resolver (typically provided by the ISP or a third-party DNS service).
+The host sends a DNS query request to the resolver, providing the domain name it wants to resolve.
+  - **Iterative Querying**:
+The recursive resolver receives the query and begins the process of resolving the domain name.
+It might have the record cached from previous queries, in which case it can return the IP address directly to the host.
+If not, the resolver initiates an iterative query process.
+- **Root Name Server Query**:
+If the recursive resolver doesn't have the requested record, it queries one of the root name servers.
+The root name servers provide information about the top-level domain (TLD) servers responsible for specific TLDs (.com, .org, .net, etc.).
+  - **TLD Name Server Query**:
+The root name server provides a referral to the TLD name server responsible for the domain's TLD (e.g., .com).
+The recursive resolver then queries the TLD name server.
+  - **Authoritative Name Server Query**:
+The TLD name server provides a referral to the authoritative name server responsible for the specific domain name being queried (e.g., ns1.example.com).
+The recursive resolver queries the authoritative name server.
+  - **Record Response**:
+The authoritative name server responds to the recursive resolver with the requested DNS record, such as an IP address associated with the domain name.
+- **Recursive Resolver Response**:
+The recursive resolver receives the record from the authoritative name server and caches it for future use.
+It then sends the response back to the original host that made the query.
+- **Host Response**:
+The host receives the IP address from the recursive resolver.
+It can then use this IP address to establish a connection to the desired server or resource associated with the domain name.

 ## What is DNS Cache Poisoning?
 DNS cache poisoning occurs when an attacker manipulates the DNS resolution process to redirect users to malicious websites or intercept their communications.